import {

 3

-Add Comment Tool component
+Add the Comment Tool component

+• Add a Comment Tool near each cell or element you want to comment on.
 For example, in a table you could add this tool to each cell and show it on hover or right click context menu.

-<div class="table">
+<div className="table">

 <div className="cell" id="cell-id-1">